joshuacussen/joshuacussen.github.io/_posts/ai-in-dialoge.md

 We see this in video games, search algorithms, and year 7 Scratch lessons.

 When we talk about ChatGPT, Claude, Gemini, et al as 'AI' what we really mean is that they are **generative AI**.
-This is notably distinct from the 'AI' created across the world in KS3 and KS4 Computing lessons, and from the Sci-Fi ideal of 'general AI' that is as smart as real humans.
+This is notably distinct from the 'AI' created across the world in KS3 Computing lessons, and from the Sci-Fi ideal of 'general AI' that is as smart as real humans.

 Generative AI (GenAI) is a subset of 'AI' that is able to generate things like text, images, and audio.
 Calling this AI is not wrong--but it is misleading.